 \subsection{Outline of our contribution}

-In this paper we consider gradient descent, which is perhaps the simplest matrix-free optimization method.
-We show that for the problem~\eqref{eq:problem}, under mild assumptions, gradient descent converges to the \emph{global minimum} in spite of the multiple saddle points and suboptimal local minima of the objective $f$.
-Moreover, we provide convergence rates close to the established rates of gradient descent for smooth convex optimization.

-We begin our development in Section~\ref{sec:prel} with a number of definitions and results, specifying our assumptions, characterizing the solution to problem~\eqref{eq:problem}, and proving that gradient descent converges to the global minimum of $f$.
+We begin our development in Section~\ref{sec:prel} with a number of definitions and results, specifying our assumptions, characterizing the solution to problem~\eqref{eq:problem}, and proving that gradient descent converges to the \emph{global minimum} of $f$.
 Additionally, we show that gradient descent produces iterates with monotonically increasing norm.
 This property is essential to our results, and we use it extensively throughout the paper.

-In Section~\ref{sub:statement} we provide non-asymptotic rates of convergence for gradient descent, which are our main results.
+In Section~\ref{sub:statement} we provide non-asymptotic rates of convergence for gradient descent, which are our main results: gradient descent finds a point $x$ such that $f(x)\le \inf_{\s\in\R^d}f(\s) + \eps$, in a number of steps that scales as $\log\frac{1}{\eps}$ for well-conditioned problems and $\frac{1}{\eps}\log\frac{1}{\eps}$ for poorly-condition problems (for a condition number we define explicitly).
 We outline our proofs in Section~\ref{sec:proofs}, deferring technical arguments to appendices as necessary.
 Our first convergence guarantee includes the term $\log(1/|v_1^{\T}b|)$, where $v_1$ is the eigenvector corresponding to the smallest eigenvalue of $A$.
-When this quantity is infinite---the so-called ``hard case'' for non-convex quadratic problems~\cite{ConnGoTo00}---we show that gradient descent can solve a slightly perturbed problem (with high probability), exhibiting convergence rates scaling no worse than logarithmically in problem dimension and achieving accurate solutions for the true problem.
+When $v_1^{\T}b=0$---as happens in the so-called ``hard case'' for non-convex quadratic problems~\cite{ConnGoTo00}---this term becomes infinite.
+Nevertheless, by applying gradient descent on a slightly perturbed problem we achieve convergence rates scaling no worse than logarithmically in problem dimension, for any value of $v_1^{\T}b$.